Skip to main content

 Three-Plane Model

-The three-plane architecture is the core design decision that differentiates Zen Mesh from competitors like Hookdeck, Svix, and ngrok.
+Status: PUBLIC_CONTRACT_DRAFT — The three-plane architecture is the core design decision that differentiates Zen Mesh from platforms where the SaaS service sits in the delivery path.

 Why Three Planes?